-The award winning Le Monde winery nestles between the sea and the hills of North East Italy, an area steeped in traditional wine culture.
-The site houses both the winery and visitors centre, along with a guest house.
+The outdoor space, part of the award-wining Le Monde winery, is an architectural promenade offering the visitor an experiential journey of the surrounding Italian vineyards in combination with modern architectural interventions.
+Le Monde winery nestles between the sea and the hills of North East Italy, an area steeped in traditional wine culture.
+The site houses both the winery and visitors centre, along with a guesthouse.

-The overall result is a garden that’s at one with its surroundings and offers visitors a beautifully considered environment that they feel welcome to journey through, whilst ensuring that the residents and guests have a private space to relax within.
+The overall result is a garden that is at one with its surroundings, offering visitors a beautifully considered environment that they feel welcome to journey through, while ensuring that the residents and guests have a private space to relax in.